codyjrivera/ids-artifact/README.md

 of them (bst-scaffolding::fix-depth, scheduler-queue::fix-depth) are excluded from Table 2 in Section 5 since they contain only ghost code.

+We elaborate on the condition that programs be well-behaved (Section 3.4), which is required to use FWYB soundly, for one data structure, `single-linked-list`, and one method within that data structure, `insert`.
+We show that the `insert` method is well-behaved since it is constructed using carefully-designed macros.
+Furthermore, we show that the impact sets associated with each mutation macro (as described in Section 4.1) are correct, by corresponding each mutation macro with its impact set proof.
+This is done by extra annotations in the files `single-linked-list.bpl`, `impact-sets.bpl`, and `insert.bpl` (in the directory `boogie/single-linked-list`).

 ### Support for Claim 2 (~5min)
 We have written a script that will verify each of the methods in the `boogie/` directory using Boogie as well as a custom script to generate decidable verification